Finding Best Matched Candidates

 Interviews

 I conducted 3 Interviews, two with hiring managers and one with a recruiter.
-From the interview, I captured the attitudinal metrics during the interview which prompt my deisgn decision.
+From the interview, I detected four pain points in the browse and screen process.

 Task Map

-According to data we got from interviews, I draw this task map consist both hiring manager's task map and recruiter's take map.
-There are 7 main steps in in the hiring steps, and in each step, HR and HM involve in the process collaboratively.
+According to data we got from interviews, I drew this task map consisting of both the hiring manager's task map and the recruiter's take map.
+There are 7 main steps in the hiring steps, and in each step, HR and HM are involved in the process collaboratively.

 Wireframe & Iteration